 Beautiful blood oranges are in season for a scant few weeks at the start of the New Year.
 I think that their vivid coloured beauty is perfect for the season, and is uplifting, a contrast for grey austere January; when Christmas feasting is a memory and healthy resolutions have been put in place.
 How can you fail to smile and be cheered by a glass of bright crimson orange juice accompanied by fresh blood orange curd on toast greeting you at breakfast?
 In the dullest, darkest days of the year the prospect is enough to encourage me out of bed.

 The season is short, and availability is patchy, so far this year I have only found them twice.
 Joyfully I have just returned from the market with another haul.
 Most stalls did not have any, “The price has gone up!
 3 weeks ago they were £3 a box now they are £11” I was told.
 Or “Sorry, ‘Girlfriend’ we can’t get them”.
 Feeling slightly disillusioned, and resigned to waiting another few days I discovered that the last stall had them!
 9 glorious blood oranges for £1.
 I bought 2 bowls full.

-Juice of 3 blood oranges
+- zest of 3 blood oranges (finely grated)

-Strain into small sterilised jars.
+Strain through a sieve into small sterilised jars.
 Seal.

 - The curd will keep in the fridge for up to one month or freeze well.

 - It is much easier to zest the oranges before you juice them.

 - To get more juice from the oranges roll them on the worktop before squeezing, under the heel of your hand with a medium pressure.

 If blood oranges are currently out of season then try my microwave lemon curd with gin recipe